Introduction / History

 The Cape Malay have much Christian literature and the Bible translated in different versions for their primary languages.
 They are surrounded by many Christians so that they can see Christian life in their daily life, theoretically.
 In fact, life is very much sorted amongst people groups in South Africa.
 Everybody is very busy with their own friends and their own family, so that the different people groups do see each other, but don't take part in each others lives.

-* As most welfare programs care for the black people, those Cape Malay who need welfare are not really cared for.
-Pray for programs that build up economical power to help the poor.
+As most welfare programs care for the black people, those Cape Malay who need welfare are not really cared for.
+Pray for programs that build up economic power to help the poor.

-* The Muslims need to hear the gospel in a relative way.
+The Muslims need to hear the gospel in a relevant way.
 To some degree there is an awareness of the gospel, but in a complete irrelevant way so they can't respond.
 Pray that the Cape Malay may have a gospel presentation that touches their lives.